harvard-lil/wacz-preparator/README.md

 [![npm version](https://badge.fury.io/js/@harvard-lil%2Fwacz-preparator.svg)](https://badge.fury.io/js/@harvard-lil%2Fwacz-preparator) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) [![Linting](https://github.com/harvard-lil/wacz-preparator/actions/workflows/lint.yml/badge.svg?branch=main)](https://github.com/harvard-lil/wacz-preparator/actions/workflows/lint.yml)

+> ⚠️  **Please note**
+>
+> This repo is no longer under active development.
+Because it may still be useful, we have chosen not to archive it.
+If you use it, you may want to ensure that dependencies are up to date.
+If you find it useful, we would [love to know](mailto:lil@law.harvard.edu)!
+You can also file an issue or a pull request, though we may not respond as promptly as we would for a codebase under active development.

 CLI and Javascript library for packaging a remote web archive collection into a single [WACZ file](https://specs.webrecorder.net/wacz/1.1.1/).

 ```bash